How to challenge a decision

 Stage 2 - appeal

 The second stage is called an appeal.
-You can request an appeal if you have received a re-determination (or Stage 1) decision and disagree with it.
-You can also appeal if Social Security Scotland do not make a re-determination decision in time.
+If you disagree with your re-determination (Stage 1) decision, you have a right to make an appeal to the First-tier Tribunal.
+You can also make an appeal if Social Security Scotland do not make a re-determination decision in time.

 How long you have to request an appeal